shapeandshare/rowantree.game.service.sdk/README.md

-# The Rowan Tree Service SDK
+# The Rowan Tree Game Service SDK
 Contains the Python SDK for interacting with The Rowan Tree Service (Layer).

 ## Installation